Terms of Service: Eligibility

 Your video counselling session will be stored for the period of time required under Australian law.
 Please read the Suicide Call Back Service privacy statement in full.

 SuicideLine Victoria is not able to answer technical or IT questions.
 SuicideLine Victoria cannot guarantee that the technology used to deliver online counselling will always be available, function as intended or operate without interruption.
-In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the video chat counselling session as much as possible given the limitations.
+In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the online counselling session.

 Use of electronic communications